JoshPatlingrao/Virtual-Machine-Hardening/README.md

 - Run 'ping archlinux.org' command
 - Wait until four replies have been received, then terminate command with Ctrl+C

+<strong>Synchronise Package List</strong>
+- Run 'pacman -Sy'

+<strong>Install Latest Keys</strong>
+- Run 'pacman -Sy archlinux-keyring'
+- Enter 'y' to confirm

+<strong>Arch Install</strong>
+- Run 'archinstall'
+- If command is not found, install with 'pacman -Sy archinstall'

+<strong>Configure Arch</strong>
+- Go to Mirrors -> Mirror Region
+- Select the region closest to you
+  - This makes ensures that whenever the OS is updated, it will pull from the mirror region specified here.

+- Go to Disk Configuration -> Partitioning -> Use Best Effort Default
+- Select ATA VBOX HARDDISK
+  - Confirm that this is the virtual disk configured in the VM manager by looking at its disk space.
+It should be close to what you configured.
+- Select 'xfs' as filesystem for main partition
+  - For this lab 'xfs' is chosen, but any file system can be used

+- Go to Bootloader
+- Select 'Grub' which should be default

 ### 4. Configure Arch Security Configurations
 #### 4.1 Kernel - Sysctl
 Kernel hardening is a vital part of Linux security.
 Without these sceurity configurations a base Linux kernel can be vulnerable against exploits which allows an attacker to escalate privileges and accessing sensitive files.